- Link to Google Scholar - no password required

 You can set your preferences on Google Scholar to show links to full-text articles in any of our e-journals.

-- Click on the 'Settings' option at the top of the screen
+- Click on the three lines on the top left of the home screen.

 - Select 'Library Links' on the left of the screen.